Probate Q&A Series

 Detailed Answer

 If you need a copy of an estate file in North Carolina, you will work with the Clerk of Superior Court in the county where the probate case opened.
-Probate files generally become public records once the personal representative (formerly executor) files the initial petition for administration.
+Probate files generally become public records once the estate proceeding is opened and documents are filed with the clerk.
 You can request documents in person, by mail or through the North Carolina eCourts Public Records request system.

 Under North Carolina law, the Clerk of Superior Court maintains an index of all estates, including testate and intestate administrations.
 You can confirm the estate’s file number and official case caption via the clerk’s public index or online at the NC Courts Public Records portal.